Managing your money well on holiday

 If travelling in Europe, be wary of mobile roaming charges.
 Since Brexit, some providers have reintroduced them.
 Check before you go whether yours has ‘inclusive EU roaming’.
 If you have good wi-fi connection, you could use WhatsApp to make free calls.

-Consider telling your bank’s customer services in advance if you are going to use your normal debit or credit cards abroad.
-If they spot unusual spending patterns they may try to contact you to check the transactions are genuine, or block your cards to protect your account.
+Check your bank's guidance before travelling.
+Many providers no longer require travel notifications, but it's worth ensuring your contact details are up to date and that you can access your banking app while abroad.
 Only take cards that you intend to use on holiday.
 Leave others in a secure place at home.
 Check whether cashpoints are widely available at your destination and whether your hotel or rental car agency accepts credit cards.

-You can get helpful advice about visiting over 200 different countries, including the latest information on coronavirus, safety and security, entry requirements and travel warnings from the Government website www.gov.uk/foreign-travel-advice.
+You can get helpful advice about visiting over 200 different countries, including the latest safety, security, health, entry requirements and travel advice from the Government's foreign travel advice website.
 Simply enter the country you plan to visit.

 Sort your cards and currency

-Nowadays most people opt to use a plastic card for major spending abroad, as it’s quick and convenient, and avoids carrying large amounts of currency.
-But it pays to choose your plastic carefully.
-Some of the newer digital banks have more travel-friendly debit cards than established banks, that don’t charge transaction fees for spending abroad, while some don’t charge for foreign cash withdrawals within certain limits.
-The MoneySavingExpert has an online guide to top-pick travel cards: www.moneysavingexpert.com/credit-cards/travel-credit-cards/
+Nowadays most people opt to use a debit or credit card for major spending abroad, as it’s quick and convenient, and avoids carrying large amounts of currency.
+But it pays to choose your payment card carefully.
+Some providers offer cards with no foreign transaction fees for spending abroad, while some don’t charge for cash withdrawals within certain limits.
+The MoneySavingExpert has an online guide.

 You’ll still need a small amount of foreign currency to pay for items like taxis, food and service tips and when cards aren’t accepted.
 Find the best currency exchange rates and buy online before you go.
 Some specialist providers deliver money to your home or to a ‘click and collect’ store.
 The MSE exchange rate tool will help you find the best place to get holiday currency wherever you live.
 Just put in how much you need, where you are going and your postcode.
 Don’t buy foreign currency at the airport.
 It is likely to offer you a much worse exchange rate.